 - SEO-friendly: Advanced SEO features help your store rank higher on search engines.

 - Product management: Variants, custom fields, and flexible product rules make managing your inventory easier.
+For assistance with complex product setups, consider our product variant creation guide.

 - Customer segmentation: Create targeted promotions and discounts.